 Why Should You Prepare for an Interview in Advance?

-Many people assume that since an interview is simply a conversation between the employer and the candidate, they don’t need to prepare; it’s just answering basic questions, right?
+Many candidates assume that since an interview is simply a conversation between the employer and the candidate, they don’t need to prepare; it’s just answering basic questions, right?

 Wrong.
 Preparation is essential before an interview.
 The interview is the most important part of your job search and is usually when the employer decides whether or not to hire you.
 You should prepare for an interview ahead of time for the following reasons: